Taguig: Late 20th and early 21st centuries (1986–present)

 By the turn of the 21st century, former military reservations in the Fort Bonifacio area were developed by the Bases Conversion and Development Authority (BCDA) into central business districts and mixed-use townships.
 These give rise to one of the Philippines' leading financial centers, the Bonifacio Global City (BGC).
 The BCDA also developed other townships in Fort Bonifacio area such as the Bonifacio Capital District and the McKinley Hill.
 Other mixed-developments within the city include the Acacia Estate and Scala Estate by Vista Land in the central part of the city, and Arca South by Ayala Land in Western Bicutan.
 In February 2018, the Philippine Stock Exchange moved its corporate office from Makati to BGC.

 In March 2020, the city recorded its first case of COVID-19, a lawyer who works at BGC and has a history abroad of travelling to Japan.
 The city's response was widely regarded as successful, as it attained one of the lowest active cases per 100,000 population.
 It is also one of the local government units with the lowest case fatality rates in the country.
 Furthermore, the city focused on helping businesses when the economy reopens.

 The decades-long territorial dispute with Makati was ruled with finality in favor of Taguig in April 2023.
 Bonifacio Global City and the surrounding ten Enlisted Men's Barrios (EMBO) barangays were officially recognized as part of Taguig.
 Jurisdiction of the ten Embo barangays were transferred from Makati to Taguig later that year.
 Meanwhile, the Schools Division Office of Taguig City gained the management and administration of 14 Embo public elementary and high schools, including the Makati Science High School, starting January 1, 2024.
 On September 25, 2024, the Embo barangays were apportioned to the two legislative districts of Taguig and Pateros with the adaptation of the House Concurrent Resolution No. 37.
 On May 5, 2025, the court ordered Makati to turnover to Taguig all the EMBO public facilities covered by Proclamation Nos.
 518 and 1916, which gave Taguig full possession and access to EMBO health centers, covered courts, multipurpose buildings, parks, barangay halls and other public facilities.

-The 2025 national and local elections was the first general election were the Embo barangays are part of the Taguig city electorate.